Synlait was founded to ensure that global consumers were able to access some of the best that New Zealand dairying had to offer.

 On 23 July 2013 we listed on the New Zealand Stock Exchange.
 As part of this we raised $68.9 million in new capital to help fund a range of growth initiatives over the following three years.
 This included the build of dryer three, our lactoferrin facility, the quality testing laboratory, a warehouse extension, the new administration building, and the development of our blending and consumer packaging facility.

 In February of 2013 the farm management portion of the company, Synlait Farms, split off from Synlait Milk.
-It would later would change its name to Purata Farming Ltd, and is now part of the Theland Purata Farm Group.
+It would later change its name to Purata Farming Ltd, and is now part of the Theland Purata Farm Group.

 In 2014 we had a number of large projects come to completion.
 The warehouse expansion, the blending and consumer packaging facility, and the lactoferrin facility were all completed.
 In September we also completed the tanker yard and associated maintenance workshop for the fleet of milk tankers that are provided to Synlait under contract with Hilton Haulage.